swhoyle/swhoyle/README.md

-I click buttons and play with data and stuff 💻
+I click buttons on computers 💻

 <!---
 spencer-hoyle/spencer-hoyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.